 TÜV SÜD’s mission is to inspire trust in technology, enabling progress by managing technology-related risks and facilitating change – “Add value.
 Inspire trust.”.
 For that reason, they are our inspection agency of choice and all of our certificates are issued by TÜV SÜD.

-Letina products are made according to the latest standards for fusion welding (EN ISO 3834-3) and pressure vessel manufacture (ASME U and PED 2014/68/EU).
+Letina products are made according to the latest standards for fusion welding (EN ISO 3834-3), pressure vessel manufacture (ASME U and PED 2014/68/EU) and environmental protection (VLAREM II).

 ISO (the International Organization for Standardization) is a worldwide federation composed of representatives from various national, standard-setting organizations.
 Since 1947, the organization promotes worldwide proprietary, industrial, and commercial standards.
 It is headquartered in Geneva, Switzerland, and works in 164 countries.